 - provide for new developments to have a notification placed on the title to inform buyers of the potential for higher noise levels due to their location in a special entertainment precinct.

 - Options for proposed amendments to the Department of Water and Environmental Regulation’s (DWER) Environmental Protection (Noise) Regulations 1997 (Noise Regulations) to provide for certain entertainment venues to exceed the assigned (prescribed) noise levels for day-to-day operations through a venue approval process.

 In addition, local governments (or the relevant responsible authority) will need to make an amendment to the planning scheme or redevelopment scheme to establish a special entertainment precinct.
 This will be done by designating a special control area in their local planning scheme, the purpose of which will be to outline the strategic intent for the precinct.

 How loud is it likely to get in special entertainment precincts?Show more

 Vibrant entertainment areas like Northbridge already experience relatively high levels of amplified music and patron noise during busy night-time periods on the weekends.

 When designating special entertainment precincts, local governments will need to establish boundaries and strategic noise levels for the precinct for the purposes of building attenuation (minimising the impact of entertainment noise on residents).
 This would be done in consultation with the local community.

 How do these changes involve Northbridge?Show more

 The City of Perth has formally initiated scheme amendment No. 41 to its City Planning Scheme No. 2 to establish the Northbridge Special Entertainment Precinct.
-The City has commenced consultation for community input on this proposal and the additional supplementary information.
+The City undertook consultation on this proposal and the additional supplementary information in early 2021.
 Please visit the City of Perth website for more information.

 An overview of these reforms and how they relate to Northbridge is also provided in the Special Entertainment Precincts Fact Sheet.